First-year and Sophomore Students

 - Complete the FAFSA and any institutional financial aid applications as soon after January 1 as possible.

-- Have transcripts sent to all schools to which you are applying.
+- Send transcripts to all schools to which you are applying.

 - Meet with the Pre-law Advisor or your major advisor in the spring (usually March to April) as schools respond to your applications to assess your options.